dz1109/dz1109.github.io/_pages/about.md

 ======Work Experience

-2016/07-201707    Engineer                Risk Control         China Sports Lottery
+2016/07-201707         Risk Control         China Sports Lottery

-2020/01-2021/04  Algorithm Engineer       Search Algorithm      ChinaLiterature
+2020/01-2021/04       Search Algorithm      ChinaLiterature

-2021/04-NOW      Algorithm Engineer       Search Algorithm      Tencent PCG
+2021/04-NOW        Search Algorithm      Tencent PCG

 ======Research Intern

 We are looking for some Research Intern on Search or NLP, please contact us if you are interested.

-1. text matching (Especially in QA)
+1. Text Matching (Especially in QA)
 2. Query Understanding (query correction, query rewrite etc.)